redecentralize/alternative-internet/README.md

 * [Askemos](http://askemos.org) creates an "autonomous virtual execution environment for applications" - designed to be tamper-proof and fault tolerant.
 Users share not only static files but dynamic objects too.
 Code is taken as equivalent to contracts ("smart contracts") and hosts check each others compliance.

-* [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
-It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
-Building its own encrypted P2P network, it does not rely upon any central authority.

 * [BaseParadigm](https://bitbucket.org/travisfw/baseparadigm/) is an open source (GPLv3) library for managing a content addressable binary  semantic graph.
 Content addressability means enabling a number of dataexchange protocols (including p2p) for a developer using BaseParadigm.

 * [BipIO](https://github.com/bipio-server) is an open source personal content and workflow automation platform.
 'Bips' are dynamic named graphs which are cheap to create, can auto-expire, and serve or transform public/private content across multiple protocols.